-Since the technology available for Apple devices has shifted with the introduction of the iPhone 5 and 5th Generation iPod Touch – two devices with greatly improved processing and retina display in their list of features – this kind of thing has become technically possible.
+Since the technology available for Apple devices has shifted with the introduction of the iPhone 5 and 5th Generation iPod Touch – two devices with greatly improved processing and retina display in their list of features – this kind of thing have become technically possible.
 But is it really practical on such a small screen?
 Do you need a child’s fingers just to use it?

 Well, no, not really.
 The new smaller screen devices have a slightly larger screen than their previous counterparts which does give app developers a little more space to play with.
 However, vjay does have to cram a lot into that space.
 You must have a preview screen and waveform for each deck and a main output screen as well, which doesn’t leave much space for everything else that you might need.

 Algoriddim has utilised the portrait mode (in a similar way to their smaller screen version of djay), which displays the main output video at the top and preview video at the bottom with an overlay for controls.
 If you’re after the most feature-rich experience then use the portrait mode.
-In landscape you get a more simplistic view with access to play and cue buttons with crossfader.
+In landscape, you get a more simplistic view with access to play and cue buttons with the crossfader.

-Most of the functionality is identical to the iPad version, however a larger selection of video clips are bundled with this app including some neat loops created by experienced VJs Eclectic Method.
+Most of the functionality is identical to the iPad version, however, a larger selection of video clips are bundled with this app including some neat loops created by experienced VJs Eclectic Method.
 There are a few functional additions which we’ll cover in a moment.

 You start by loading a video from your iOS device into a deck, achieved by tapping the movie reel/musical note icon for the deck.
 The videos can be in any format supported by your device (mine are mostly ripped from DVDs at 720p, but it could be higher if you wanted).